A for Alternative to their Flagships

 Infinity-O Is Polarizing

-One of the best things about Samsung devices are their displays.
-The A71 has a 6.7-inch Full HD+ with their tried and tested Super AMOLED panels.
+One of the best things about Samsung devices is their displays.
+The Samsung Galaxy A71 has a 6.7-inch Full HD+ with their tried and tested Super AMOLED panels.
 They’ve never disappointed in the past so you can expect the same awesome colors and contrast ratios here.

 One thing that might turn some people off is the punch hole.
 We’ve seen it on the Note 10 and it’s something that you’ll either get used to seeing or absolutely can’t stand.
 You can sort of disguise with the right wallpaper since you do have pretty deep blacks on that display.